One of the best tools for thriving and enjoying

 Whether we are writing a memoir or just understanding our stories for our own sanity, it is important to re-frame the events that shaped our lives.
 We often take some fact for granted and sometimes a little research helps us find out something we never realized before.
-Another good reason to re-frame our stories is to make peace with disturbing events in our past.
-If we don’t re-frame, we might have what ACoNs* call fleas–this means we might act like our narents# because we have never seen another way to live life.
-RE-framing allows us to step outside of our heads and look at the big picture of our lives and see what is possible without narcissism’s dark shadows.
+Another good reason to reframe our stories is to make peace with disturbing events in our past.
+If we don’t reframe, we might have what ACoNs* call fleas–this means we might act like our narents because we have never seen another way to live life.
+Reframing allows us to step outside of our heads and look at the big picture of our lives and see what is possible without the narcissist’s dark shadow coloring everything.

-Sometimes even after we have discovered the truth about narcissism and the fact we cannot fix our narents, we find we are still in pain.
-Statistics reveal childhood trauma affects our income and healthy for decades.
-We might take time to heal, but re-framing can speed up the process once we learn to reject the negative people and voices in our head.
+Sometimes even after we have discovered the truth about narcissism and the fact we cannot fix our parents, we find we are still in pain.
+Statistics reveal childhood trauma affects our income and health for decades.
+We might take time to heal, but reframing can speed up the process once we learn to reject the negative people and voices in our head.
 Eventually, we might see the pain we have endured as a step to a brighter and more healthier future.

 *ACoN – Adult Children of Narcissists